-Filters- Select the filter you wish to use; in this case, Domain Blocking was chosen.
+Filters- Select the filter you wish to use; in this case, Domain Block- Domain Blocking- ing was chosen.
+Disabled- Select Disabled to disable Domain Blocking.
+Allow- Allows users to access all domains except Blocked Domains .
+Deny- Denies users access to all domains except Permitted Domains .
+Permitted Domains- Enter the Permitted Domains in this field.
+Blocked Domains- Enter the Blocked Domains in this field.

-Domain Blocking-

-Disabled Select Disabled to disable Domain Blocking

-Allow- Allows users to access all domains except Blocked Domains

-Deny- Denies users access to all domains except

-Permitted Domains

-Permitted

-Domains- Enter the Permitted Domains in this field

-Blocked Domains- Enter the Blocked Domains in this field